smarsland/AviaNZ/README.md

 # Installation

 ## Windows
-Windows binaries are available at http://www.avianz.net
+Windows binaries are available at http://www.avianz.net.
+To install from source, follow the Linux instructions.

 ## macOS
-Install using the installer script:
-1. Download the `mac_install.sh` installer.
-The software will be downloaded and installed into the same directory, so move this script to the desired location.
-2. In Terminal, run `sh mac_install.sh`.
-3. Type `yes` and Enter when prompted by the installer.
-4. Done!
-Launch the software with `python AviaNZ.py` Or from source (see below).
+An installer script is availabe at http://www.avianz.net.
+To install from source, follow the Linux instructions.

 ## Linux
 No binaries are available.
 Install from the source as follows:
-1. Download the source .zip.
+1. Download the source .zip of the latest release.
-2. Extract (`unzip v2.zip`) and navigate to the extracted directory.
+2. Extract (`unzip v2.0.zip`) and navigate to the extracted directory.
 3. Ensure Python (3.6 or higher), pip and git are available on your system.
 On Ubuntu, these can be installed by running:
 ```
 sudo apt-get install python3.6